cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/known-limitations.md

 ## Isolating SAML applications

 When Browser Isolation is [deployed in-line](/cloudflare-one/policies/browser-isolation/setup/) (for example, via WARP, Gateway proxy endpoint or Magic WAN) it is possible to configure a subset of traffic to be isolated.
 Browser Isolation segregates local and remote browsing contexts.
-Due to this cross-domain interactions (such as Single-Sign On) may not function as expected.
+Due to this, cross-domain interactions (such as single sign-on) may not function as expected.

 ### POST request returns 405 error